MrRooten/GodThings/README.md

     python: Run a Python interpreter

   ### Ability
+    Process:
+        Information gathering [process controlling may be accomplished one day]

+    Network:
+        Information gathering [network controlling may be accomplished one day]

+    Windows Log:
-    Process:Information gathering [process controlling may be accomplished one day] Network:Information gathering [network controlling may be accomplished one day] Windows Log:information gathering.... suppose the control of log may not be implement Account:Information gathering
+        Information gathering.... suppose the control of log may not be implement

+    Account:
+        Information gathering

+    Thread:
-    Thread:Information gathering  [thread controlling may be accomplished one day] Registry:Information gathering
+        Information gathering  [thread controlling may be accomplished one day]

+    Registry:
+        Information gathering

+    Embed python interpreter:
-    Embed python interpreter:Use those apis to write plugins so no need to compile c code to accomplish the ability you want System:Information gathering
+        Use those apis to write plugins so no need to compile c code to accomplish the ability you want

+    System:
+        Information gathering

-    Some Files parse: Prefetch[almost done],Amcache[todo],memory[todo],JumpListFile[todo],SRUMFile[todo]
+    Some Files parse:
+        Prefetch[almost done],Amcache[todo],memory[todo],JumpListFile[todo],SRUMFile[todo]
   ### Extend API [todo]
     Many of api are not expose to python but implement in GodAgent.If you want to use those, this section may helpful.
 ## GtGui.exe
   This is the gui application of this GodAgent.exe that write in C#/WPF,run this after run the command.(Actually this is not a good gui,I just write it for fun.If you don't want to use it,I understand that.)
   ###